 The vision for passenger transport sets out a direction for passenger transport in the Wellington region.
-The policy framework consists of four Policy Areas setting out Objectives and Policies aimed at achieving the Passenger Transport Plan's vision.
-These Policy Areas are as follows:
+The policy framework consists of four policy areas setting out objectives and policies aimed at achieving the Passenger Transport Plan's vision.
+These policy areas are as follows:

 - 1. Network standards

 - 2. Vehicle and infrastructure standards

 - 3. Fares, ticketing and information

-- 4. Funding and Procurement
+- 4. Funding and procurement.

 This policy framework is supported by a separate non-statutory Operational Plan providing detailed guidelines, methods and targets for achieving the vision, objectives and policies of the Passenger Transport Plan.
-While the Operational Plan does not from part of the Passenger Transport Plan in a statutory sense it is an important means of implementing the policies of the Passenger Transport Plan.
+While the Operational Plan does not form part of the Passenger Transport Plan in a statutory sense, it is an important means of implementing the policies of the Passenger Transport Plan.

-Policy Area 1 - Network standards
+Policy area 1 - Network standards